 - Criteria S. 27 (5) A trustee must consider the following criteria in planning the investment of trust property, in addition to any others that are relevant to the circumstances: - General economic conditions.
 The possible effect of inflation or deflation. - 3.
 The expected tax consequences of investment decisions or strategies. - 4.
 The role that each investment or course of action plays within the overall trust portfolio. - 5.
-The expected total return from income and the appreciation of capital. - the appreciation of capital.

-6. Needs for liquidity, regularity of income and preservation or appreciation of capital.
+The expected total return from income and the appreciation of capital. - 6.
+Needs for liquidity, regularity of income and preservation or appreciation of capital.
+7. An asset's special relationst. - preservation or appreciation of capital.